Home » Travel guide » Popular Festivals in San Juan Puerto Rico You’ll Love in 2024

 woman painting on the floor and woman wathing paintings at an art fair in san juan puerto ricoLa Campechada – November

-La Campechada is one of the most awaited and important art festivals in San Juan Puerto Rico.
-During a few days, its old cobblestone streets fill up with music, paintings, acting performances, and all kinds of artists showcasing their talents.
+La Campechada is one of the main events and most important art festivals in San Juan Puerto Rico.
+During a few days, its old cobblestone streets fill up with music stages, paintings, acting performances, and all kinds of artists showcasing their talents.

 Every year, this festival is celebrated in honor of a different Puerto Rican artist to educate visitors about local culture.
 Besides, you’ll see that many of the artworks and exhibits will be inspired by these prominent figures, including those in the Artisan Fair, the Book Fair, and the Art Fair.